How to spend one day in Salem Massachusetts: Best day trip from Boston

 Visit the Salem Witch Museum

-One of Salem’s main attraction has to be the Salem Witch Museum.
+One of Salem’s main attractions is the Salem Witch Museum.
 There are exhibits & tours exploring the 1692 Salem witch trials.

-Visitors are given a dramatic history lesson using stage sets with life-size figures, lighting and a narration.
+Visitors are given a dramatic history lesson using stage sets with life-size figures, lighting, and narration.

-One of the most important landmarks in Salem, includes the Witch House, which is the former home of Jonathan Corwin, who was a trial judge during the Salem witch trials.
+One of the most important landmarks in Salem is the Witch House, which is the former home of Jonathan Corwin, who was a trial judge during the Salem witch trials.

 Visit the Salem Witch Trial Memorials